8-Day Action-Packed Icelandic Adventure | The Ring Road and Reykjavik

 As you travel between these waterfalls, you'll get glimpses of many other incredible Icelandic attractions, such as the Westman Islands out to sea and the glaciers of Eyjafjallajokull and Myrdalsjokull inland.

-You'll then make a stop at the beautiful black sand beach of Reynisfjara.
+You'll then stop at the beautiful black sand beach of Reynisfjara.
 Here, you can marvel over the basalt sea stacks of Reynisdrangar and the powerful waves as they shatter on the shore.
 By this site is the quaint village of Vik, where you'll enjoy lunch.

 After a fantastic beginning to your fast-paced Ring Road adventure, you will retire for the night in a hotel in the area.